ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A10_Reference.md

 class MyBuilder:
     def set_name(self, name: str) -> Self:
-        self.name = name  # noqa: Instance attribute
+        self.name = name  # type: ignore
         return self
 ```

 The return type `Self` indicates that `set_name` returns the exact same class (`MyBuilder` in this case).
 In subclasses, it will correctly infer the subclass type .
 Without `Self`, one would have to use a type variable bound to the class, or a string annotation of the class name--both less convenient.
 Common use cases for `Self` are fluent interfaces (where methods return `self`), alternative constructors (often classmethods that return an instance of `cls`), and methods like `__enter__` in context managers that conventionally return self .
 `Self` ensures the return type is automatically updated in subclasses, preventing type checkers from thinking a subclass method returning `self` is returning the base class.